 The thought of using Object-Oriented Programming (OOP) gets you out of bed every morning.

-Since most of our software development is in C#, familiarity with any .NET language and/or Java will reduce the learning curve for new team members.
+It is important that all of our developers have experience in OOP such as C# and Java.
+Since most of our software development is in C#, familiarity with both of these languages will help new team members jump right into development work with less of a learning curve.
 Having a background in Visual Studio, .NET, T-SQL, or MS SQL Server is also helpful.

 Puzzles get you excited, not overwhelmed.